NissesSenap/argocd-ocp/README.md

 please feel free to do so.
 We will put it in another subfolder and it should be fine.
 The more exampels the better.

-To deploy the app of apps we will ofc use helm as well :).
+You can use argocd to setup the sync but it's usefull to have when testing your helm chart.

-I'm counting that yuo already have installed helm v3, if not see [here](https://helm.sh/docs/intro/install/)
+I'm counting that you already have installed helm v3, if not see [here](https://helm.sh/docs/intro/install/)

 ### Setup app of apps